Welcome to today's edition of the Rush 24-7 podcast.

 You too, sir.

-So you've got to really be enjoying life then.
+Well, you've got to really be enjoying life then.

 Oh, you are not kidding.

-Team America world police.
+Team America World Police.

 There you go.

-I uh I just wanted to call and chime in real quick.
+I just wanted to call and chime in real quick.

-There's relatively no incidence of natural occurring disease, and yet they subside almost wholly on a diet made up of beer that's processed from corn, and that their everyday meal um is some sort of like a soup concoction that's primarily high carbs, yet all of them live up to the hundredth.
+There's relatively no incidence of natural occurring disease, and yet they subside almost wholly on a diet made up of beer that's processed from corn, and that their everyday meal is some sort of like a soup concoction that's primarily high carbs, yet all of them live up to the hundreds.

-Well, no, that can kill you now too.
+Well, no, that can kill you now, too.

 You have missed that story.